Attending HIMSS? How to Reap the Benefit of your Trade Show Investment

 - What would an ideal solution to these issues look like for you?

 From a logistical point-of-view, it helps to have a solid travel plan and book the hotel at the conference to help coordinate a plan with your team.
 Make a list of education sessions, networking events and vendors you would like to see.
 It’s important to understand the history of the conference, read through trade show promotional material and get a flavor for this year’s theme.
-List your vendors by priority, with the top ones to be seen first, just in-case your schedule gets hectic.
+List your vendors by priority, with the top ones to be seen first, just in case your schedule gets hectic.
 It’s smart to have you and your co-workers divide education sessions between members.
 This will allow you to gather the most information for the team.
 Preparation is key prior to the show.

 During the event, there are many opportunities for networking, industry knowledge, education sessions and learning “what’s new” with vendors and their latest offerings.
 Even if you didn’t schedule time in advance, stop by vendor booths and learn about the new widget, service or “blue-ocean technology” that is now available.
 Let them know that you have a tight-schedule and avoid small-talk or conversations that keep you from getting where you need to be.

 Despite some preconceived misconceptions about sales reps, it would be a mistake to avoid engaging them at the booth.
 They should be able to answer your questions.
 If they cannot help you with your current issues, they are likely still well-networked and can provide context from their experience in the field to provide value to you.
 They have come to the booth armed and educated on their latest offering, what’s new in the industry and the value proposition of their solution, service and organization.
-You might get hit with a post-Trade Show email.
-But, it will be worth the knowledge gained.
+You might get hit with a post-show email, but it will be worth the knowledge gained.
 On the other hand, don’t waste your time speaking with vendors that can’t help you with your current issues.

 Some overlooked items?
 Wear comfortable shoes, hydrate, take good notes, grow your network and exchange business cards.
 Your performance during the tradeshow could contribute to career growth in the future.